dataobservatory-eu/open-music-data-white-paper/README.md

 Change history

+0.80: Update (2025-10-01)

-0.84: Update of the _Open Music Observatory: Building a Shared Music Data Space_ chapter.
+0.84: Update of the _Open Music Observatory: Building a Shared Music Data Space_ chapter; bringing it into closer alignment with the technical documentation of the Open Music Observatory (available [here](https://downloads.reprex.nl/2025/open-music-observatory/index.html)

 ## Main files for the report